 For students studying part-time:

 All of the above childcare funding for full-time students is available for part-time students as well, with the only exception to this being the Childcare Grant and the Parents' Learning Allowance.
-Part-time students are expected to claim the childcare element of the Working Tax credits instead of the Childcare Grant, provided they are working more than 16 hours per week and are on a low income.
+Part-time students are expected to claim the childcare element of the Working Tax credits instead of the Childcare Grant, or Universal Credit which is gradually replacing this, provided they are working more than 16 hours per week and are on a low income.

 FIS will give information and advice about local Ofsted registered childcare and childcare in schools and community venues for older children (and usually lots more around costs etc).